benzara-tahar/blog/src/content/post/welcome/index.md

 # Hello, World!

 Welcome to my corner of the internet!
-I'm **Lahcene Benzara**, a software engineer with a passion for technology, problem-solving, and continuous learning.
+I'm **Lahcene**, a software engineer with a passion for technology, problem-solving, and continuous learning.
 After years of consuming content from the tech community, I've decided it's time to give back by sharing my own experiences, insights, and learnings.

 ## Why Start a Blog Now?